What are some preventive maintenance required for Boilers

 Slowly remove the burner from the slot without damaging it.
 Use a vacuum to remove the accumulated dirt within the burner.
 Avoid using flammable liquids and use only the OEM recommended liquids.
 Rub the externally visible parts of the burner with a soft cloth.
 Reassemble the parts and replace the burner into its original location.

-You have to perform the cleaning and lubrication procedures once in a month at least to ensure proper running.
+You have to perform the furnace cleaning and lubrication procedures once in a month at least to ensure proper running.
 The visual inspection, fine tuning and the replacements have to be done as advised by the OEM.

 If you don’t have the expertise or the experience for the maintenance, it is better to call the boiler repair and maintenance professionals.